 - In the cotton industry, EM surveys highlight zones with sandy/gravelly subsoil that need to be avoided when planning the location of water storages.

 - Western Australian soil scientists have indicated that ‘depth to clay’ can be predicted by EM where deep mixing is under consideration to overcome water repellence problems in sandy topsoil.

-But there are many situations where EM surveys can cost farmers dearly.
+Many situations exist, however, where EM surveys can cost farmers dearly.
 Uneven rainfall (eg. heavy rain from a thunderstorm occurring in a narrow strip across a wheat paddock) and runoff inflows can complicate EM map interpretation, and often there are crop growth factors that are unrelated to soil constraints but affect residual soil moisture, eg. frost damage and uneven weed/pest pressures.
-Selection of soil sampling sites in a cropping paddock for management zone creation based on EM-directed approaches therefore can be less accurate (ie. more biased) for soil constraint mapping than random sampling.
-Farmers need to be wary of EM proponents who try to convince them that the use of EM surveys will, at least, give them something that is better than a random approach when planning their soil assessments.
+Selection of soil sampling sites in a cropping paddock for management zone creation based on EM-directed approaches therefore can be less accurate (ie. more biased) for soil constraint mapping than grid sampling.
+Farmers need to be wary of EM proponents who try to convince them that the use of EM surveys will, at least, give them something that is better than a more random approach when planning their soil assessments.